 - These procedures should not affect your future fertility.

 - Give yourself time to recover emotionally and physically.
-Wait until you have had at least one normal period before trying again.

-Natural Management of Miscarriage
+Natural management of miscarriage

 - Incomplete miscarriage may complete within the next 7 days; silent miscarriage may take longer.